Tucker County, West Virginia Flood Audio Recordings

 Thomas “Tom” L. Bonner was born in Gladwin, West Virginia in 1921.
 Bonner took part in West Virginia’s Civilian Conservation Corps and went on to serve in the United States Air Force during World War II.
 After the war, he returned home to Tucker County, where he lived with his wife, Freddie Rachel Waybright Bonner.
 Tom was working as a local bus driver when devastating floods struck the region in the fall of 1985.

-Michael Kline Tucker County, WV Talking Across the Lines
+Michael Kline Gladwin, WV Talking Across the Lines

 Vittie and Thelma Lipscomb Tucker County, West Virginia Flood Audio Recordings